I Am Right and You Are Wrong

 Our talk on difficult conversations significantly relies on the wonderful book Difficult Conversations: How To Discuss What Matters Most by members of the Harvard Negotiation Project.

 A.J.
-Grossman III is a family law attorney with the Winter Garden, Florida law firm of
+Grossman III is a Divorce Attorney with the Winter Garden, Florida law firm of

 Grossman & Grossman P.A.
 He holds a Master of Laws degree from the #1 ranked dispute